App Version: 6.2

 Left to the name of each IR set there is an action button.
 Its action menu has options to show the description file, the comment file and the license file of the IR set (if these files exist), to rename the IR set, to delete the IR set, and to export it as an archive (see below).

 Convolution is a computationally rather expensive mathematical operation.
-The convolution engine of Rooms! works with FFT (Fast Fourier Transform), is parallelised (it uses all processor cores in versions < 6.0 and, thanks to speed optimisations, just two cores in versions ≥ 6.0), and it employs vector operations to achieve the highest possible throughput.
+The convolution engine of Rooms! works with FFT (Fast Fourier Transform).
+It uses all processor cores in versions < 6.0 and, thanks to speed optimisations, just two cores in versions 6.0.
+More optimisations made it feasible to limit the processing to one core, so for version 6.1 we decided to abandon parallel operation in favor of better cooperation with other apps.
+Rooms! employs vector operations to achieve the highest possible throughput.
 Offline reverberation (Create copy with reverb in the Files view) is usable on all devices, but to be able to process juicy impulse responses in realtime (i.e. playing a file while adding reverb, using the playthrough function or using Rooms! as an Audiobus filter or IAA effect) you need the fastest available devices.

 Dropouts of the sound are a no-no. It is better to accept a downgraded reverb quality than to get stuttering sound or dropouts.
-Within an audio callback, Rooms! calculates only a small initial part (the 'head') of the convolution.
-This way the reverb does not add latency, but the callback can complete in time.
-The remaining part of the calculation (the 'tail') is done concurrently.
-If Rooms! is not able to finish this background work before the next audio callback, then the convolution operation will be terminated prematurely.
-This means a loss of reverb quality and is indicated by a yellow warning triangle:
+If Rooms! is not able to complete the calculation in time, then the convolution operation will be terminated prematurely.
+Starting with version 6.1, the allowed time can be configure in the Settings view.
+When a timeout happens, this means a loss of reverb quality, which is indicated by a yellow warning triangle:

 In Rooms! versions before 6.0, this warning was displayed above the tab bar and tool bar.
 Starting with version 6.0, it is shown at the right of the tab bar.
 Due to the limited space, it is placed on top of the Settings button if the app is running on iPhone.
 Do not worry – the Settings button can still be used.